MookieFumi/mookiefumi.github.io/_posts/2019-12-17-firebase-remote-config-in-xamarin-forms.md

 }
 ```

-> The ActivateFetched method is deprecated in next versions (use the Activate method).
+> The ActivateFetched method is deprecated in next versions (please use the Activate method).

 This is the **iOS** implementation.